adoxa/ansicon/readme.txt

     1.80 - 28 October, 2017:
     - fix unloading;
+    - fix -e et al when redirecting to CON;
     * go back to saving the buffer cursor position.

     1.72 - 24 December, 2015: